adetunjii/database-internals-notes/Part 1: Storage Engines/Chapter 1 - Introduction and Overview.md

 ## Data Files and Index Files

-This was the most confusing part of the chapter for me.
-I'll try to explain it as best as I can.
-Please correct me if I'm wrong.

 This is about how data is organized on disk.
 2 types of files are used:

-1. Data files: These contain the actual data.
+1. Data files: are files on the disk that holds the records of a database.
+A data file is created per table (or related grouping. e.g collection of documents)
 2. Index files: These contain the metadata for records of data files, to help us find the data we want efficiently.

 Files are partitioned into pages.
 1 page == one or many disk "blocks".

+### How data is accessed and stored in disk-based storage

+Data access is usually done through a mix of disk and memory interactions.
+When data is requested, the disk I/O subsystem retrieves the relevant pages of data (blocks of data) from the disk and loads it into a part of the memory called a buffer pool.
+This part of the memory is managed by the database system (storage manager).
+The execution engine interacts with the data in the memory buffer pool.

+> The **storage manager** is a component of the database storage engine.
+It is responsible for retrieving data pages from the disk and loading it up into the buffer pool.
+It is also responsible for the direct management and manipulation of the buffer pool.

 ### Data Files

+Database systems do not use the traditional filesystems and directories for storing and locating records, instead, they have specialized file formats and structures that help to efficiently store and locate records in these files.

+Reasons why specialized file organization is used over flat files:

+1. Storage efficiency: Records need to be stored in a way that reduces the storage overhead
+2. Access Efficiency: Records need to be located as quickly as possible.
+3. Update efficiency: Record updates are performed in a way that minimizes the number of changes on disk.

 Data files can be organized in 3 ways:

 1. Heap files: Data is stored in an unordered manner, mostly in a write-order.
+New records are simply appended to the end of the file.
 2. Hash files: Bucketed approach of storing data.
 Hash of the key is used to determine the bucket in which the data is stored.
 3. Index organized tables (IOT): Data is stored in the index itself.

 Depending on the type of data file, the index file can have different contents (called "data entries"):

-1. Heap files: Index file contains the file offsets (row locators).
+1. Heap files: Index file contains the file offsets (row locators) + location of data records in the data file.
 2. Hash files: Index file contains the bucket IDs.
 3. Index organized tables (IOT): Index file contains the primary key.